galaxyproject/galaxy-hub/src/news/2020-09-galaxy-update/index.md

 By Anne Fouilloux

-July has been a very busy month for Galaxy Climate.
+July has been a very busy month for Galaxy Climate ending with several sessions dedicated to Climate Science at BCC2020.

 <img class="card-img-bottom" src="/src/use/climate-science-workbench/galaxy-climate-logo-with-text-920.png" alt="Climate Science Workbench" />
 </div>